ogs22/cookbook/glossary/zeno_s_paradox.md

 philosophers said that Zeno was wrong because time cannot be infinitely subdivided; eventually the lengths of time for Achilles to get from one point to another gets so small that they are meaningless, and the argument cannot go on.
-But this doesn't quite solve the problem...
+But this doesn’t quite solve the problem...

 Nowadays, we can use the mathematics of geometric series to show that the infinite number of short lengths of time add up to a finite total,